csecht/tkinter_utilities/README.md

 that selected foreground.
 Click with a key modifier to show the color blind simulation of the selected color: Shift = deuteranopia, Ctrl = protanopia, Alt(Command) = tritanopia, Shift-Ctrl = grayscale;
-the displayed foreground color will automatically match the simulation type.
+the foreground color will automatically match the simulation type.
 Simulated color hex codes and RGB values may not correspond to any named color but the hex string will be recognized by tkinter.
-Hex and RGB values can also be used in other graphics applications.
     Using the Ctrl key (or Command in macOS) while pressing D, P, T, or G will pop-up a non-interactive color table simulated for deuteranopia, protanopia, tritanopia, or grayscale, respectively.